Plan your day

 Heath Street Cheering Station

 There will be pop-up entertainment station at Yonge St and Heath St.,located at 1570 Yonge Street, NW corner of Yonge and Heath, in front of Christ Church Deer Park.
-Join the party between 8:00am and 10:00am on Sunday, May 14 to cheer on the runners as they run in support of Camp Oochigeas.
+Join the party between 8:00AM and 10:00AM on Sunday, May 13 to cheer on the runners as they run in support of Camp Ooch.
 Join the local community for food, games, prizes and more!

 Crossing Points for Spectators